skramm/homog2d/docs/homog2d_qa.md

 </dt>
 <dd>
 A: because the first function returns a (flat) rectangle, and the second returns a polygon (as a closed <code>Polyline</code> object).
-However, both can fail (is there is no common part of course), but you cannot return an invalid <code>FRect</code> object.
+However, both can fail (if there is no common part of course), but you cannot return an invalid <code>FRect</code> object.
 Thus the first function returns a type that can be checked for success.
-A contrario, the second function will return a <code>Polyline</code>, and in case of failure, it will just be empty, which is perfectly valid.
+A contrario, the second function will return a <code>Polyline</code> object, and in case of failure, it will just be empty, which is perfectly valid.
 </dd>

 <dt>
 Q: I notice the repo has a lot of branches.
-Whats the point with all these branches?
+What's the point with all these branches?
 </dt>
 <dd>
 Probably bad branch managment...